wowsims/tbc/README.md

 This project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/docs/gotutorial "https://developers.google.com/protocol-buffers/docs/gotutorial") to pass data between the sim and the UI.
 TLDR; Describe data strctures in .proto files, and the tool can generate code in any programming language.
 It lets us avoid repeating the same code in our Go and Typescript worlds without losing type safety.

 For a new sim, make the following changes:
-  - Add a new value to the `Spec` enum in proto/common.proto.
+  - Add a new value to the `Spec` enum in proto/common.proto. __NOTE: The name you give to this enum value is not just a name, it is used in our templating system.
+This guide will refer to this name as `$SPEC` elsewhere.__
   - Add a 'proto/YOUR_CLASS.proto' file if it doesn't already exist and add data messages containing all the class/spec-specific information needed to run your sim.
 In general, there will be 3 pieces of information you need:
     - Talents
     - Rotation (the order in which your sim will use spells/abilities)